RiftValleySoftware/RVS_MaskButton/Sources/RVS_MaskButton/RVS_MaskButton.docc/RVS_MaskButton.md

 The code is [MIT license](https://opensource.org/licenses/MIT).
 Use it as you will.
 Attribution is appreciated.

-The visual resources are copyright/trademark of The Great Rift Valley Software Company, and may not be reused.
+Some of the visual resources are copyright/trademark of The Great Rift Valley Software Company, and may not be reused.